valhalla/demos/docs/valhalla_service.md

 Locations are provided as an ordered list of two or more locations within a JSON array.
 Locations are visited in the route in the provided order.
 A maximum of **TBD** locations is supported.
 Each location includes the following information:

 The location information shall consist of two or more `break` locations.
 Also, 0 to n `through` locations may be supplied to influence the route path.
-* latitude = Latitude of the location in degrees.
+* lat = Latitude of the location in degrees.
-* longitude = Longitude of the location in degrees.
+* lon = Longitude of the location in degrees.
 * type = Type of location.
 There are two location types: `break` and `through`.
 Break forms a stop - the first and last locations must be type = break.
 Through locations form a location that the route path goes through - the path is not allowed to reverse direction at the through locations.
 Through locations are useful to force a route to go through locations.
 If no type is provided, the type is assumed to be a break.
 * heading = (Optional) A preferred direction of travel (heading) for the start from the location.
 This can be useful for mobile routing where a vehicle is traveling in a specific direction along a road and the route should start out in that direction. heading is indicated in degrees from north in a clockwise direction.
 North is 0°, east is 90°, south is 180°, and west is 270°.
 * street = (Optional) Street name.
 The street name may be used to assist finding the correct routing location at the specified latitude,longitude.